mssql¶

 Enables executing queries through a mssql connection obtained from a pool.

-import { ConnectionPool } from 'mssql'
+import mssql from 'mssql'

-import { MssqlPoolQueryRunner } from "./queryRunners/MssqlPoolQueryRunner";
+import { MssqlPoolQueryRunner } from "ts-sql-query/queryRunners/MssqlPoolQueryRunner";

 const poolPromise = new ConnectionPool({